jhthorsen/mojo-server-daemoncontrol/README.md

 stop them, and start new workers in a fresh environment that handles the new connections.
 The manager process will remain the same.

+    $ mojodctl
+      |- my-app.pl-1647405707
+      |- my-app.pl-1647405707
+      |- my-app.pl-1647405707
+      |- my-app.pl
+      |- my-app.pl
+      '- my-app.pl

+EXPERIMENTAL: The workers that waits to be stopped will have a timestamp appended to `$0` to illustrate which is new and which is old.

 # ATTRIBUTES

 [Mojo::Server::DaemonControl](https://metacpan.org/pod/Mojo%3A%3AServer%3A%3ADaemonControl) inherits all attributes from